top of page

 River Art Works is Hosting ArtTEK for TEENS workshop series which are after school and summer workshops.

-We are very, very excited that "the eagle is rising" on the ArtTEK for TEENS project as of March 20,2023.
-We have worked on the details of the program for over two years.
+After two years of planning, we were very excited to begin the ArtTEK for TEENS project on March 20,2023.
 The material has been sourced from some obscure places around the globe.
 We wanted the most cutting edge creative technology available to date.
 This is not a workshop series that can be found elsewhere.
+But, after four workshops, our donated building was accidently destroyed in fire by another tenant.
+A n update on the workshop's status is at the end of this note.

 The ArtTEK for TEENS program is high school level, will impact revitalization of our youth population and attendees who complete at least one year of the program, will be prepared to enter the workforce or continue education with strong resumes.